This post was originally written in 2009–interesting that nothing has changed since then.

 Choe stated that the FDA is very aware of problems with Armour and will be looking into that eventually.
 The FDA takes priority actions on medications based on consumer complaints.

-A comment which I found hopeful from Choe was her knowledge that desiccated thyroid has already been used in humans since the 1962 amendment.
+A comment which I found hopeful from Choe was her knowledge that desiccated thyroid has already been use in humans since the 1962 amendment.
 That’s a good track record of 47 years, folks, that the FDA is referring to.
-Of course, many of us also know that Armour had a good track record since the 1890’s.
+Of course, many of us also know that NDT had a good track record since the 1890’s.

 1962 represents the year the FDA established the “Drug Efficacy Amendment”, also called the Kefauver Harris Amendment.
 The amendment requires that pharmaceutical drug manufacturers provide proof of the effectiveness and safety of their drugs before they can receive FDA approval, aka clinical trials and the data that results.
 The amendment also requires accurate marketing information on side effects (think Bob and erectile dysfunction on those irritating, nauseating commercials).